Defining Kanban Status

 - Go to the ‘Visible columns’ tab at the top of the treeview page, To make the ‘Kanban’ status tab visible again.
 Here, in ‘Customizable Headers’ toggle on the ‘Kanban status.

-- To access more details for every feature of the kanban status, go to the ‘Kanban’ view.
+- To access more details for every component and feature of the kanban status, go to the ‘Kanban’ view.

-- Here, under every component, you can view your features in the particular kanban statuses you have put them into.
+- Here, you can see every component and feature in the particular kanban statuses you have put them into.

-- Click on the ‘Edit’ icon to view feature actions such as members, labels, and details like prioritization, schedule, dependencies, and so on.
+- Click on the ‘expand’ icon to view feature actions such as members, labels, and details like prioritization, schedule, dependencies, and so on.